The Kasner Charitable Trust

 - Proactive identification of beneficiaries by trustees

-- Direct relationships with recipient organizations
+- Direct relationships with recipient organisations

 - Use of intermediary/conduit charities (particularly UK Toremet Limited)

-Organizations interested in support would likely need to:
+Organisations interested in support would likely need to:

 - Establish direct contact with trustees